una-language/docs/docs/installation.md

 }
 ```

-Setup your build tool to support transpiling `.una` files to JavaScript:

 ## NodeJS

 If you use `require` instead of `import` you need to pass `modules: 'require'` property to your plugin configuration in `babel.config.js` like this: